 And I knew him not: but he that sent me to baptize with water, the same said unto me, Upon whom thou shalt see the Spirit descending, and remaining on him, the same is he which baptizeth with the Holy Ghost.
 And I saw, and bare record that this is the Son of God.
 John 1:33-34

 Being born of water and of the Spirit

-The baptism of repentance in water, and the baptism of remission of sins in the Holy Spirit is what Jesus meant by being “born of water and of the Spirit”, without which we “cannot enter the kingdom of God”.
+The baptism of repentance in water, and the baptism in the Holy Spirit is what Jesus meant by being “born of water and of the Spirit”, without which we “cannot enter the kingdom of God”.

 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 John 3:5

 Speaking in tongues

 Baptism in the Holy Spirit is accompanied by “speaking in tongues”, as recorded in the book of Acts.
 This miraculous sign represents God’s cleansing of the tongue, which in turn signifies God’s cleansing of the heart.

 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.
 Acts 2:4